Research Technical Report FRITS-TR-2026-02 Updated 11 August 2026 translationmultilinguallocalisationLLM

 How to cite

-title = {Re-Authoring, Not Translating: A Two-Stage Meaning-First Pipeline for Native-Quality Machine Translation},
+title = {Translating by Meaning, Not by Words: A Two-Stage Method for Native-Quality Machine Translation},

 author = {Lyneborg, Frits},